 Admitted to the Legal Profession: 2017

-John has joined VLA Chambers from the North Australian Aboriginal Justice Agency (NAAJA) where he worked as a trial advocate.
+John joined Victoria Legal Aid Chambers in 2023 from the North Australian Aboriginal Justice Agency (NAAJA) where he worked as a trial advocate.

-During his tenure at NAAJA John appeared in complex and challenging summary and indictable matters, covering the top end of the NT.
+During his tenure at NAAJA John appeared in complex and challenging summary and indictable matters, covering the top end of the Northern Territory.
 He has appeared unled in trials in the Supreme Court and in many contested Magistrates' Court matters.

-Prior to working in the Northern Territory he worked in private practice in Victoria.
+Prior to working in the Northern Territory, John worked in private practice in Victoria.

 Living and working in regional areas has provided him with an opportunity to develop a strong appreciation of the needs of complex clients.